U.S. Department of State Seal

 Dual Nationality: Dual nationality is not recognized under PRC nationality law.
 Be mindful of the following special circumstances for dual nationals when traveling in the region.

-Enter the Hong Kong SAR on your U.S. passport to ensure U.S. Consulate General Hong Kong & Macau can provide consular assistance in case of arrest or other emergency.
-Regardless of your travel documents, if you are a dual national, or otherwise have ethnic or historical ties to the PRC, it is possible that Hong Kong authorities will assert that you are a PRC citizen and deny your access to U.S. consular representatives if you are detained.
+Enter Hong Kong on your U.S. passport to ensure U.S. Consulate General Hong Kong & Macau can provide consular assistance in case of arrest or other emergencies.
+Regardless of your travel documents, if you are a dual national, or otherwise have familial or historical ties to the PRC, it is possible that Hong Kong authorities will assert that you are a PRC citizen and deny your access to U.S. consular representatives if you are detained.

-Your child will be considered a PRC citizen if one or both of the parents are PRC nationals regardless of U.S. citizenship.
+Your child will be considered a PRC citizen if one or both parents are PRC nationals, regardless of U.S. citizenship.

 If traveling onward to mainland China, enter mainland China on your U.S. passport to ensure U.S. consular protection.
 See our China International Travel Information page for more information.